jaime-garvey/dsml-study-guide/Machine Learning.md

 ## Classification

 ### Class Imbalances
+(When one class that you are trying to classify is greater than the other - e.g. an unfair coin)

 If we build a model on an imbalanced dataset, the model may predict the majority call all the time (which could lead to high acuracy - misleading).